12 Things You Need to Know About Your Nest Thermostat

 • Access the Quick View menu.
 This is done by turning the thermostat's outer ring.

-• As your Nest has scanned nearby networks, find your Wi-Fi and, if needed, put in your password.
+• As your Nest scans available networks, select your Wi-Fi and, if needed, enter your password.

-Nest thermostats are powered indirectly through HVAC system, but they also include a rechargeable lithium-ion battery for backup in situations where the power cuts out.
-According to Google, Nest's manufacturer, a Nest Thermostat battery last an average of several months.
-Recharge it with the USB cord that comes included.
+Nest thermostats receive power from your HVAC system, but they also include a rechargeable lithium-ion battery for backup in situations where the power cuts out.
+According to Google, the maker of Nest, a Nest Thermostat battery should last several months.
+The Nest's battery is rechargable with a USB cable included with the thermostat.

 4. Shutting Off a Nest Thermostat

-If you plan on being away for a couple weeks, you can set your Nest Thermostat to Off mode, though Eco mode is also a good option.
-The Off mode option deactivates your regular heating and cooling schedules, while maintaining existing Safety Temperatures to keep your home from getting especially hot or cold.
+If you plan on being away for a couple weeks, you can set your Nest Thermostat to Off mode, though Eco mode would be another option.
+The Off mode option deactivates your regular heating and cooling schedules, but it will still adhere to any current Safety Temperatures to keep your home from getting particularly hot or cold.

 To choose Off mode on the thermostat: